orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 | 19 (LTS)           | 1.86.0    |
 | 18 (LTS)           | 1.81.0    |
 | 17 (LTS)           | 1.77.2    |

+For Rust live, this slot is limited to the following packages:

+- Chromium, Firefox ESR 153, Firefox rapid release, SpiderMonkey 153

 The version ranges are matching to avoid multiple LLVM versions loaded issues.